 Why it’s best to take the review management high-road

-At the end of the day, people can tell that if your business is grooming your reviews if all of your reviews are too positive.
-From a consumer’s perspective, it is better to see a business with a mix of reviews, mostly positive but with some negatives as well.
-So long as a business is trying to remedy the situation by responding to the customer and following the proper review management protocols, it actually says more about the business than a business with all perfect five star reviews.
+People can tell if your business is grooming your reviews if all of your reviews are too positive.
+From a consumer’s perspective, it is better to see a business with a mix of reviews, mostly positive but with some negatives.
+So long as a business is trying to remedy the situation by responding to the customer and following the proper review management protocols, it says more about the business than all perfect five-star reviews.